How to install a precast concrete pier foundation for a shed

 How to build concrete pier and beam foundation in more depth

-So the last part was the summary, and while I was writing it, I felt in-depth text might be needed for those who like to read and maybe know things more in-depth.
+The last part was the summary, and while I was writing it, I felt in-depth text might be needed for those who like to read and know things more in-depth.

-1. Start by laying out the concrete pier foundation design on paper or in nature
+Start by laying out the concrete pier foundation design on paper or in nature.

-Every project should begin with planning, if possible, on paper.
-I won’t look down on the people who manage to do this without planning, but for regular folks, it’s for maintaining project size and cost.
+Every project should begin with planning on paper.
+I won’t look down on the people who manage to do this without planning, but it’s for maintaining project size and cost for regular folks.

-You draw the shed on the paper, you know how many piers you should have between the distance, you see how many beams you need, and you can calculate the walls and roof materials from that.
+You draw the shed on the paper, know how many piers you should have between the distance, and see how many beams you need.
+You can calculate the walls and roof materials from that.

 Next, you check the hardware store for prices, and if it’s too much, scale down or think of other solutions.
 This is how I like things, and I won’t end up with that many unfinished projects.